Children and vulnerable adults protection policy

-PCR is unable to monitor and supervise children’s use of the internet.
-PCR encourages its educational partner organisations and parents / guardians of child volunteers to monitor and supervise children’s use of the internet.
+Our project is unable to monitor and supervise children’s use of the internet.
+We encourage our educational partner organisations and parents / guardians of child volunteers to monitor and supervise children’s use of the internet.

 Filters and mechanisms to block access, such as setting different levels of access, should be explored.

 Shine Radio recommends these tips for to help children safeguard themselves when using the internet:

 - Never give out any personal information such as surname, address, telephone number or email address.